analysis-bots/SHARQ/README.md

 # SHARQ
-An Explainability Framework for Association Rules
+A Shapely-based Explainability Framework for Association Rules